-The program is provided until 6:00 pm every day.
-Regardless of the situation, we will call the local authorities and give them custody of the student after 6:15 pm.
-Neither OSS nor the teacher assumes any responsibility for the welfare of the student.
-OSS doesn't offer before school care, school opens and supervision starts at 7:30 am.
+Afterschool care program is provided until a specified time every day.
+Regardless of the situation, we will call the local authorities and give them custody of the student, if the student is not picked up before the specified time provided in the afterschool care packet.
+Neither OSES nor the teacher assumes any responsibility for the welfare of the student.
+OSES doesn't offer before school care and supervision starts at 7:30 am.

-Communications between School & Home
+Communications Between School & Home

 Every effort will be made to ensure good communication between the home and the school.
 Parents may communicate directly with the school's staff members via e-mail, voice mail, written request, or by accessing the school's web page.
 A softcopy of the newsletter will be sent home weekly via e-mail announcing upcoming school activities and events.
 Hardcopy version will be available at the end of each week in the front lobby of the school.
+Student agenda's should be used for daily communication of assignments, progress, and behavior.